ModInFrance/PCE-Ribbon-Cable-Replacement/README.md

 <img src="/images/1%20(7).jpg" width="500">

-Use your favorite clamp to bend them slightly so that you can nicely fit it to the the adapter PCB.
+Use your favorite clamp to bend them slightly so that you can nicely fit in the adapter PCB.

 <img src="/images/1%20(8).jpg" width="500">